fgdcgov/sdi/docs/source/datagovgeoplatform.rst

-Data.gov and The GeoPlatform Metadata Recommendations
+Metadata Recommendations | Data.gov and The GeoPlatform
 ======================

 This document provides best practices only and is not intended as policy that agencies must comply with, or for audit purposes.
 Including Guidelines for National Geospatial Data Assets (NGDA)

 1. INTRODUCTION